PPL-IIITA/ppl-assignment-19abhi71/README.md

  ---

  ```
- Supposing that gifting is not limited to Valentines day alone, but t days in a calendar month, well-marked.
-After

-every such day, couples with happiness less than t break up and form new couples.t is taken in main to be 10.
+ t is taken in main to be 10.

 All this information would be on the terminal.The gifting process happening on each day can be seen in log.txt.
 ```